FitLayout/Builds/ToolsClassify/README.md

 In the Browser GUI, the source page may be loaded by providing its URL in the `Sources` tab.
 Then, the area tree must be created using the `Segmentator` (just press `Run` in the Segmentator tool bar).
-The segmentation process may include various page preprocessing steps using customizable *operators*.
+The segmentation process may include various page preprocessing steps implemented by a customizable set of *operators*.
 See the `Operators` menu for available operators and their configuration.

 The `Annotator` tab is used for the page annotation by assigning tags to the detected visual areas.
 First, the area is selected by clicking the corresponding part of the displayed page or by selecting the area in the Area tree on the left.
-Then the corresponding tag is selected through the Annotator GUI and it gets assigned by pressing the `Assign` button.
+Then, the corresponding tag is selected through the Annotator GUI and it gets assigned by pressing the `Assign` button.
 The list of tags available for annotation may be configured using the JavaScript API.
 See the default [browser_init.js](https://github.com/FitLayout/Builds/blob/master/ToolsClassify/src/main/resources/browser_init.js) script for details.